lucas-santoni/blog.geographer.fr/content/missing-pelican-plugins-guide.md

 file, it parses its metadatas and transforms its content into the desired target output format.
 Pelican ships with a bunch of readers and the most used one probably is the Markdown one.
 [Click here to see how it looks.](https://github.com/getpelican/pelican/blob/master/pelican/readers.py#L283)
-Its format aside, readers does not have any clue about the document they are working with.
+Beside its format, a reader does not have any clue about the document it is working with.
 A generator has.

 A **generator** receives inputs (including the readers' outputs) and transform them into actual pages for your sites.
 Articles, pages, categories, tags, archives...
 It all happens here.
-The generator organizes the data that it got from the readers and update the `context`.
+The generator organizes the data that it got from the readers and updates the `context`.
 [Click here to take a look at the generator for the articles](https://github.com/getpelican/pelican/blob/master/pelican/generators.py#L277).
 When he is finished, the generator calls a writer.

 A **writer**, as its name suggests, writes the output directory and transform the